doyoundo/Mint_NFT/README.md

 # MintNFT
 This example[^1] is to publish your own NFT (ERC-721 Token) on the Ethereum blockchain!
-In this example, we create and deploy ERC-721 smart contract on the Ropsten test network and use the smart contract to mint NFT.
+In this example, we create and deploy ERC-721 smart contract on the Ropsten test network.
+Then, we use the smart contract to mint NFT.

 ## Basics
 ### Programs Used